-- Sleeping Beauty to help children understand that the good always prevails, even if they lose to the intentions of evil at first.
+- Sleeping Beauty helps children understand that the good always prevails, even if they lose to the intentions of evil at first.

-- The Little Mermaid to emphasise the value of true love and sacrifice.
+- The Little Mermaid emphasises the value of true love and sacrifice.

-- The Jungle Book to help them understand the value of forests, animals and how to maintain a balance in Nature.
+- The Jungle Book can help them understand the value of forests, animals and how to maintain a balance in Nature.

 4. Home-Based Dramatic Play Activities for Kids

-Apart from classroom role-play ideas, you can also come up with domestic role-play scripts to help children get an understanding of household functions and their roles in it.
+Apart from classroom role-play ideas, you can also come up with domestic role-play scripts to help children get an understanding of household functions and their roles in them.